North American caterpillars

 This Regal Moth caterpillar is one of the largest caterpillars found in North America reaching almost 6 inches in length and was recorded by Johnathan Pace in the state of New Jersey.

-Many of the other large caterpillars found in the US are members of the Hawk-moth family Sphingidae.
+Many of the large caterpillars commonly found in the US are members of the Hawk-moth family Sphingidae

 White fluffy caterpillars